robobenklein/robobenklein.github.io/_posts/2019-10-16-vlhcc-2019-such-conference.md

 I don't care how bad the code is, or if it's ripped off some other project, if I have more questions about the research or am interested in referencing or continuing the research, I will absolutely want to know exactly how it worked.

+### Toward Accessible Graphics and Visualization (Second Keynote)
+{:.papertitle}
+Presentation: SS

+Incredible talk and research.
+I had never believed that it would ever be possible in my lifetime that the blind would be able to design and create 3D (GPU-accelerated!) games on their own.

+When the demo of the blind-accessible game editor started I was hugely impressed that such a working product already existed.

+It's now no longer unreasonable that the blind might even be able to interact with others in VR in my lifetime, let alone flesh out full game experiences in something as universal as the Unity game editor.

 ### Hiring is Broken: What Do Developers Say About Technical Interviews?
 {:.papertitle}
 Presentation: B